What you need to do to prepare your food and drink business for a no-deal Brexit.

 If you export these products to the EU, you will need to meet the marketing standards requirements for third countries set out in the EC marketing standards regulations, until more information is available.

-There are certain schemes and processes you should be aware of if you employ people.
+There are certain schemes and processes you need to be aware of if you employ people.

 If you operate across the EU or exchange personal data with organisations in the EEA, there may be changes that you need to make before the UK leaves the EU.